Unsupervised Cross-lingual Adaptation for Sequence Tagging and Beyond: Settings

 \subsection{General Settings}

-For each task, we only search the best number of warm-up iterations $Z$, the best number of gradient updates $k$ within each warm-up iteration and the best learning rate for the adaptation on the English development set.
-The hyper-parameter ranges are as follows: the number of warm-up iterations $Z$ \{50, 75, 100\}; the number of warm-up steps $k$ \{5, 10, 20, 30\}; learning rate \{5e-4, 1e-5, 2e-5, 5e-5\}.
+For each task, we only search the best number of warmup iterations $Z$, the best number of gradient updates $k$ within each warmup iteration and the best learning rate for the adaptation on the English development set.
+The hyper-parameter ranges are as follows: the number of warmup iterations $Z$ \{50, 75, 100\}; the number of warmup steps $k$ \{5, 10, 20, 30\}; learning rate \{5e-4, 1e-5, 2e-5, 5e-5\}.
 Batch size for mBERT-based model is set as 8 and that for XLM-R-based model is set as 4, due to the limit of GPU memory.
 Other hyper-parameters are empirically selected.
-The step size for warm-up, namely $\gamma$, and that for gradient-based training on the target language, namely $\beta$, are set as 5e-5 and 1e-3 respectively.
+The step size for warmup, namely $\gamma$, and that for gradient-based training on the target language, namely $\beta$, are set as 5e-5 and 1e-3 respectively.
 The finalized parameter settings are given in Table~\ref{tab:settings}.